-Delayed hospital 'may not open until 2022'
+Carillion failure delays hospital build

 However, a report has shown that now "a 2022 opening date is more likely" and that the site is "deteriorating", as first reported by the Express & Star.

-- Midlands Live: Youths clash as disorder breaks out in Birmingham; Dying football coach rewrites the rulebook
+- Midlands Live: Youths clash as disorder breaks out in Birmingham; Dying football coach rewrites the rule book

 The board of the Sandwell and West Birmingham NHS Trust is due to meet on Thursday to discuss the plans.